About This Chapter

 Language Arts in Speech Communication Curriculum - Chapter Summary

-- Personal narratives and incorporation into the speech curriculum
+- Incorporate personal narratives into speech curriculum

 1. The Six Language Arts: Definitions & Skills